-According to New York’s Life Transitions Center, Inc., an organization that provides professional bereavement services, healing often comes through pain.
-When a recovering addict reintegrates, all hell can break loose.
-Family, friends and co-workers may not be used to the new person and, depending on when they met, they may not even recognize the man or woman who returns from treatment.
+Healing often comes through pain.
+When a person recovering from addiction returns home from treatment, all Hell can break loose.
+Family, friends, and co-workers may not be used to the new person and, depending on when they met, they may not even recognize the man or woman who returns from treatment.

-Tragic consequences can result from expectations that are poorly managed or fail to be managed altogether.
+Tragic consequences can result from expectations that are poorly managed or fail to be managed all together.
 To help ease the process and minimize the shock, here are five truths that I’ve learned about others in my recovery:

 1. They may not know how to handle the “new person.”

-In recovery, the addict goes through a period of transformation.
-Weeks, months or even years may pass where the addict has tried on “the new self” and worked with professionals in getting helpful direction and feedback.
+In recovery, one goes through a period of transformation.
+Weeks, months, or even years may pass where the person has tried on “the new self” and worked with professionals in getting helpful direction and feedback.
 This is not always the case for those whom he or she left behind.

 Outside people also need to adjust and often times it is unknown territory for them.
 They need to change their expectations and judgments, which isn’t an easy thing to do on their own.
-When a recovering addict feels like a complete stranger, it can cause fear for family, friends and co-workers because they don’t know how to deal with it.
+When a recovering person feels like a complete stranger, it can cause fear for family, friends, and co-workers because they don’t know how to deal with it.

 2. They can still be hurtful.

-The active addict did not live, work or socialize in a vacuum.
+The actively addicted person did not live, work or socialize in a vacuum.
 In fact, more often than not, their actions were damaging to those around them.
-Due to this circumstance, people will respond to the recovering addict on a sliding scale based on their own strengths and weaknesses, as well as the degree in which they were hurt by the addict.
-The scale can include everything from passive aggressiveness to downright revenge-seeking.
+Due to this circumstance, people will respond to the recovering person on a sliding scale based on their own strengths and weaknesses, as well as the degree to which they were hurt.
+The scale can include everything from passive-aggressiveness to downright revenge-seeking.

-A recovering addict may be completely ignored or publicly and harshly criticized.
-He or she does well to follow the 12 Steps closely in their recovery and work diligently with a sponsor, a professional and attend meetings.
+A recovering person may be completely ignored or publicly and harshly criticized.
+Following the 12-Steps closely in their recovery and working diligently with a sponsor, a professional, and attending meetings may help.

 3. They may never understand.

 Nothing can rub someone the wrong way like hearing the phrase “I know what you’ve been through” when the person really has no idea.
-This is especially true of recovering addicts who have spiraled to “the bottom” and slowly, painfully and courageously worked their way up from the dark and desolate place.
+This is especially true of people who have recovered from addiction and who have spiraled to “the bottom” and slowly, painfully, and courageously worked their way up from the dark and desolate place.

 4. They may come and go.